Family Law CASA Board

 Family Law CASA is guided by an involved, dedicated and passionate Board of Directors, all of whom support the organization with generous contributions.
-This group of community and business leaders is responsible for financial oversight, goal setting, policy development, and fundraising.
-We are most grateful to our volunteer directors for their work in leading, strengthening and supporting CASA services for vulnerable children.
+We are most grateful for their work in leading, strengthening and supporting Family Law CASA services for low-income children in King County.

 Verónica Quiñónez is the owner of Veronica Quinonez Law, PLLC.
 She joined the board in 2021.
 Her practice focuses on providing legal representation and mediation services in the area of family law, including civil protection orders and cases involving issues of domestic violence and sexual abuse.
 She received her Juris Doctorate degree from Seattle University School of Law, and her undergraduate degree from The University of Texas at El Paso.
 Verónica is a 2017 graduate of the University of Washington Law School Washington Leadership Institute, a 2021 graduate of the Hispanic National Bar Association’s Latina Leadership Academy, and a current Ladder Down fellow.
 She was an adjunct professor at the University of Washington School of Law in 2018.
 Veronica was the President of the Latina/o Bar Association of Washington from 2018-2019, previously served as LBAW’s Immediate Past-President, President-Elect, and the Director of Clinics, and she has also served as Region XVI Deputy President of the Hispanic National Bar Association and Representative of the HNBA Young Lawyer’s Division.
 Verónica enjoys spending time with her husband and daughter, traveling, and cooking.